Dhubri: Airport

-Rupsi Airport at Kokrajhar district is the nearest airport which is about 15 km from the main city and 5 km away from Gauripur.
+Rupsi Airport at Kokrajhar district is the nearest airport which is only about 15 km from the Dhubri main city and 5 km away from Gauripur town.
 It was constructed during World War II by the British mainly for military purpose to accommodate 52 jet airplanes.
 Until 1983, the Indian Airlines and some private commercial flights operated regularly between Calcutta, Guwahati and Dhubri.
 The airport started its commercial service after 38 years in 2021, and the airport is operational with connectivity to Kolkata and state capital Guwahati.
 Flybig operates flights by ATR aircraft under RCS UDAN.

 Railway

 Dhubri railway station serves the town of Dhubri.
 The station lies on New Cooch Behar-Golokganj branch line and Fakiragram–Dhubri branch line of Northeast Frontier Railway, Alipurduar railway division.

 Sengajan multimodal waterways terminal

 Dhubri multimodal waterways terminal on Brahmaputra in Dhubri is being developed as part of Bharatmala and Sagarmala projects.
 The city had a very busy river port on the bank of the Brahmaputra which was used as an international trade centre with the neighbouring countries, specially during the British Raj.